Richmond Bylaw Violations Adjudication SystemNotice of Violation - Adjudication System

-Those wishing to dispute their violation notice must do so by first contacting the City by phone, fax or email within 28 days of issuance.
+Those wishing to dispute their violation notice must do so by completing the Adjudication Request Form or by calling our office at 604-276-4345 within 28 days of violation issuance.
 At that point, the adjudication program is a three step process:

 The individual disputing their violation notice (disputant) will have the opportunity to speak with a City screening officer.
 The screening officer will review the details of the violation notice and may cancel it due to technical error or extraordinary established by City Council circumstances.
 If the screening officer does not cancel the ticket, it will be scheduled for a hearing, or may be paid, which ever the client chooses.

 - If going forward to adjudication, the disputant will advise the screening officer which method of hearing they prefer - mail, fax, phone, email or in person.
 At that time, the screening officer will notify the disputant of what to do to present their case.
 The City will always present their case, in writing, to the adjudicator.